redpesk-common/canbus-binding/docs/1-Architecture.md

 ![Communication between CAN bindings and third applications](images/CAN_bindings_communication.png)

-Last be not least, the low level binding can be shipped as binary only using OpenXC inspired [AGL low level CAN binding Generator](http://github.com/iotbzh/can-config-generator).
+Last but not least, the low level binding can be shipped as binary only using OpenXC inspired [AGL low level CAN binding Generator](http://github.com/iotbzh/can-config-generator).